Godalming

 On their way to war: when Witley Common was occupied by the Army

-By The Editor 24th Oct 2020
+Local News by The Editor 24th Oct 2020

 In the second of our series of articles from Godalming Museum, Curator Alison Pattison writes about the Army camps that were built on Witley Common during the First World War.